 One of the best things about visiting the Hawaiian Islands is the ability to go island hopping.
 On average my clients spend 7-10 nights in the islands and island hopping allows you to experience the differences found on each of the islands, adventure on one island, rest and relaxation on another.

 O’ahu – “The Gathering Place ” is the third largest of the Hawaiian islands, and the capitol of Hawaii.
-A melting pot of cultures, a fusion of east and west cultures rooted in values and traditions of the Native Hawaiian people.
+A melting pot of cultures, a fusion of east and west cultures rooted in values/traditions of Native Hawaiian people.
 Iconic sights such as Waikiki Beach, Pearl Harbor, the North Shore with massive waves and surfers paradise.
-One of my favorite things to do is to put together town and country O’ahu itineraries based upon a split stay between the North Shore and Waikiki Beach.
-O’ahu offers a plethora of experiences from food trucks, Pineapple Maze, Surfing, Hawaii Monarchs Tour, USS Arizona Memorial/USS Missouri and other military historical tours and world class shopping.
+One of my favorite things to do is to put together town & country O’ahu itineraries based upon a split stay between the North Shore and Waikiki Beach.
+O’ahu offers a plethora of experiences from food trucks, Pineapple Maze, Surfing, USS Arizona Memorial/USS Missouri and other military historical tours and world class shopping.

 Maui – voted by the readers of Conde Nast Traveler as the “Best Island” for nineteen years running, fans of other islands might argue with you on that point.
 Maui is home to water sports, luaus on the sand, sunsets, humpback whales during their winter migration waterfalls and great hiking.
 Hike 10,000 feet to the summit of Haleakala, the world’s largest dormant volcano- go very early in the morning and watch the sunrise over the crater where Haleakala gets its name, fun activity do the downhill bike ride after you watch the sunrise.
 The Road to Hana can either be enjoyed on a tour or rent a car and drive the 52 -mile stretch of road, one of the most scenic in all of Hawaii- takes you across 54 one-lane bridges, 617 curves with photo ops everywhere of rainforests, waterfalls, seascapes including black sand beach – one of the best ways to see Haleakala is by taking a helicopter tour – Blue Hawaii Helicopter my personal favorite, snorkeling at Kapalua Bay, Black Rock and Molokini Crater.